LoopGlitch26/Understanding-Human-Emotions/Research 1.md

   * You praise, apologise, give helpful feedback, forgive and forget, stick to commitments, etc. which can also be a sign of maturity.

 * Emotional Intelligence has a **dark-side**.
 Such as when individuals attempt to manipulate others' emotions to promote a personal agenda or for some other selfish cause.
-(I personally always do, to learn human brain and their emotions, and try to figure out the constants and variables on a more probable scale)
+(I personally always do, to learn about the human brain and their emotions, and try to figure out the constants and variables on a more probable scale)